 We also create a more technical audit with practical recommendations that can be used by us, or the businesses web team, to improve their website.

-If the issues discovered are ingrained in the platform that the website is built on, we often offer to rebuild the website using Webflow or Jamstack.
+If the issues discovered are ingrained in the platform that the website is built on, we often offer to rebuild the website using Jamstack.

 Here are the areas we typically examine in a Website Audit: